mahoee-labs/wordpress-plugins/README.md

 1. After activating the plugin, go to the plugin settings page in your WordPress admin dashboard.
 2. Follow the instructions to configure your Let's Encrypt account.
 3. Request a new certificate for your site and the plugin will handle the rest.

+### mahoee-scheduling

+1. After activating the plugin, go to the plugin settings page in your WordPress admin dashboard.
+2. Go do scheduling admin page and set working weekdays and shifts.
+3. Add shortcode to your page where you want scheduling to starts.
+4. Add CSS elements to the HTML blocks that need to be activated.

 ## Contributing